Langah Sultanate: Culture

-The position of Multan as trans-regional mercantile centre for trade with the Islamic world remained dominant during the Sultanate era.
+The position of Multan as trans-regional mercantile centre for trade with the Islamic world remained dominant during the sultanate era.
 During their reign, Multan became the principle caravan route between Qandahar and Delhi.
 The extent of Multan's influence is also reflected in the construction of the Multani Caravanserai in Baku, Azerbaijan — which was built in the 15th century to house Multani merchants visiting the city.
 Legal records from the Uzbek city of Bukhara note that Multani merchants settled and owned land in the city in the late 1550s.

 Another important feature of this era was migration of Baloch tribes and their settling in South Punjab.
 They soon became core of the military and held political positions in regions like Derajat.

+Langahs are not known to have issued any coins, and no building built by the Langahs has survived.
+However, several mausolea belonging to the Langah period are still extant, including those of Bibi Jawindi (built c.
+1494, Uch), Tahir Khan Nahar (built late 15th century, Sitpur) and Ghazi Khan Mirani (built c.
+1495, Dera Ghazi Khan), among others.

 Ministers

-Following is the list of known ministers of Langah Sultante:
+Following is the list of known ministers of Langah Sultanate: